At the Starting Gates of the Racing Trend

-The past few seasons have witnessed a surge of motorcycle racing-inspired fashion: Alyx Studio’s primary-colored, pleathered resort 2017 collection, Hyein Seo’s reflective sets from FW16 and 032c Magazine’s recent crop of flame-emblazoned merchandise are but a few examples.
+The past few seasons have witnessed a surge of motorcycle racing-inspired fashion: Alyx’s primary-colored, pleathered resort 2017 collection, Hyein Seo’s reflective sets from Fall/Winter 2016 and 032c magazine’s recent crop of flame-emblazoned merchandise are but a few examples.
 Below, we explore the trend's origins and discuss the greater ramifications of fashion's fixation and appropriation of racing culture.

 Follow Leslie on Instagram here.

 This fixation on motorcycle racing nestles snugly into the larger ‘70s, ‘80s and ‘90s revival movement in fashion.
 While motorcycle racing has perhaps always been a niche interest, the sport permeated mainstream consciousness and youth culture with Nintendo’s ‘80s racing game franchise Excitebike.
 Amidst current geopolitical tensions and uncertainty, this seemingly abrupt fascination with racing aesthetics can be attributed to wistful nostalgia for the very emotions the sport embodies: freedom, dynamism, adventure and a touch of boyish rebellion.
 Simultaneously, racing uniforms mesh seamlessly with the modern-day appeal of bold color palettes and blatant branding.

 It is important to recognize that broader motorcycle riding culture has a lasting imprint on fashion that stretches beyond the recent captivation with racing.
 This is most evident through the co-option of the double rider leather jacket.
 The notorious silhouette has evolved from being sold alongside Harley Davidsons in the early 20th century to outfitting punks and rockers to, finally, the piece's now widespread acceptance as a wardrobe staple for the style savvy.